harthsw/www.harth-lang.org/content/post/types-traits-classes.md

 * By calling `abort()` to terminate the thread, task, or process.
   * Use as a last resort, when all else fails.

+# Conclusion

+Again, not much new here, if you are very familiar with type systems and theory.

+Some differences:

+* The type system is used to represent errors.
+* Functional composition and handling of errors as values turns out to be very powerful.
+* It's also very familiar; just return `null` or the `Error` as required.

+Some thoughts:

+* There are other type constructors that may be useful "under-the-hood" in implementing various features.
+However I doubt people would use these in day-to-day programming in Harth:

+  * Intersection `A&B`
+  * Difference `A\B`
+    * Note that complement `~B` is essentially `Anything\B`.
+  * Multiple inheritance isn't all bad.
+  * Exceptions are mostly bad.

+I'm probably stepping on a few toes, but that's the beauty of designing your own language.
+I may change my mind if you can persuade me with good arguments, theory and practice.

 [Harth]: /
 [Type]: https://en.wikipedia.org/wiki/Data_type
 [Type System]: https://en.wikipedia.org/wiki/Type_system